maticnetwork/matic.js/docs/content/v3/docs/pos/erc20/get-balance.md

 Description: 'Get started with maticjs'
 ---

-`erc20` provides `getBalance` method.
+`erc20` provides `getBalance` method which can be used to get the balance of user.
 It is available on both child and parent token.

 ```
 const erc20Token = posClient.erc20(<token address>);